What billionaires and giant corporations pay in taxes—and what that means for the rest of us.

 - Lift children out of poverty

-All of these programs would provide big benefits for workers, caregivers, and communities of color—unlike corporate tax dodging, which largely just benefits a white, wealthy elite.
+All of these programs would provide big benefits for workers, caregivers, and communities of color—unlike corporate tax dodging, which disproportionately benefits a white, wealthy elite.

 “It’s time for our nation’s billionaires and giant corporations to contribute their fair share of taxes to support the very people who have provided the labor that has allowed them to enjoy record profits and excess wealth,” said Gina Cummings, Oxfam America’s Vice-President of Advocacy, Alliances and Policy.